tylerhunt/pew_pew/README.md

-# PewPew
+# Pew Pew

-A Ruby library for using the [Mailgun] API.
+A Ruby client library for using the [Mailgun] web service.

 [mailgun]: https://mailgun.net/